JohnOCFII/RailCore/slicers/PrusaSlicer/README.md

 * Generated with PrusaSlicer v2.5.0
 * Included Updated Support settings
-* Updated Start GCODE that sends configuration varibles to Klipper firmware
+* Updated Start GCODE that sends configuration variables to Klipper firmware
 * Minor tweaks to speed and cooling settings in some profiles

 # Notes for PrusaSlicer configuration updated June 5, 2021